tolamson2811/character-localization/README.md

 * **Image Data:** 70 jpg images for training and 10 jpg images for testing.
 * **Label Data:**  Corresponding .txt files for each image, containing information on the class, center coordinates (x_center, y_center), width, and height of each character.

-The data was provided by Dr. Ta Viet Cuong.
+The data was provided by Dr. Ta Viet Cuong - UET.

 ### Methodology